jnk0le/cortexm-AES/README.md

 - included unit tests don't cover timming leaks.
 Performance difference on different runs may not be a data dependent ones.
 (there are special tools like [dudect](https://eprint.iacr.org/2016/1123.pdf) for that, some attack scenarios require a more sophisticated setup than just timming on the randomized data)
+- "on the fly key schedule" (OTFKS) implementations are available only for selected targets

 ## cryptoanalysis